selivan/selivan.github.io/_posts/2017-04-08-ansible-check-on-commit-vault-files-are-encrypted.md

                 exit 1
         }
 done
-# pipe creates separate subshell, we can not use it's variables
+# Pipe creates separate subshell, we can not use it's variables
 exit $?
 ```